 Moreover, oceans regulate earth’s system like the weather and climate that forms clouds that provide us with fresh water.
 Both, impact our everyday life, they shape our vegetation and soil, and define what food supplies grow as well as supply living and nonliving resources-minerals to renewable energy and marine biotechnology to support life as we know it.

 Living near or having close contact with the sea improves the mental, emotional and psychological well-being.
 Oceans are a powerful source of energy that enables humans to disconnect from the hyperstimulated modern life, in this way we enter into a meditative state that renews the brain and body in order to feel refreshed, calmed, satisfied and present at the moment.

 Besides, salt water has many health benefits as it enhances the immune system, boost circulation and hydrates the skin as well as relaxing the muscles and helping to reduce insomnia.

-Nowadays technology is an integral part of life but there is still lack of knowledge and activism regarding environmental issues.
+Nowadays technology is an integral part of life but there is still a lack of knowledge and activism regarding environmental issues.
 The Paralenz team believes in commitment, therefore, we have combined the two for the benefit of raising awareness.
-We care about the oceans that’s why we have created the first action camera that allows everyone from children to professional divers to enjoy the immeasurable beauty of this powerful force of nature and so we can all start protecting it and giving anybody the chance to explore its magical underwater world.
+We care about the oceans that’s why we have created the first underwater camera that allows everyone from children to professional divers to enjoy the immeasurable beauty of this powerful force of nature and so we can all start protecting it and giving anybody the chance to explore its magical underwater world.